Rilay9/457proj/README.md

 with servers AES for dm and room msg
 Empty message error checks? msg length is probably limited Couldn't encrypt the RSA public keys with AES, which is fine, but just the implementation had to be tweaked

+New file transfer:
+Sender Client:
+    1. Checks if the file exists and if